John P. Schmitz: Early life and education

 Schmitz was born April 19, 1955.
 His father, Republican politician John G. Schmitz, later became a member of the House of Representatives, and ran for president as a member of the far-right American Independent Party.
 His brother, Joseph Schmitz, served as Inspector General of the Department of Defense from 2002 to 2005, and played a role in the attempt to overturn the 2020 presidential election.
-Schmitz' sister is Mary Kay Letourneau.
+Schmitz's late sister Mary Kay Letourneau was a teacher who pleaded guilty in 1997 to two counts of felony second-degree rape of a child and subsequently married her victim/former student.
+The case received national attention.

 Schmitz graduated from Georgetown Preparatory School in 1972.
 He then earned a Bachelor of Arts degree in economics from Georgetown University.
 While at Georgetown, Schmitz worked for U.S. Congressmen Goodloe E. Byron (1977) and Charles W. Sandman, Jr. (1973–1975).
 He received a Master of Science in economics at the California Institute of Technology in 1978.
 Schmitz was a research fellow to Professors John Ferejohn and Morris Fiorina at the Caltech Environmental Quality Lab.
 In 1981, he graduated from Stanford Law School, where he wrote for the Stanford Law Review and was a founding member of the Stanford Foundation for Law and Economic Policy.